 - Colostrum– Kids need to get colostrum within about 6 hours (12 hours is getting late) and it’s best to make sure they get it within the first 2 hours.
 Colostrum is how the mother transfers the antibodies that will protect the kid until it can manufacture its own protection (see Newborn Kids Need Colostrum for more on this).
 There are four possible sources of colostrum in decreasing order of benefit for newborn kids:

 - Mother – the doe produces colostrum for about 24 hours after kidding and it’s most beneficial if the kids get it from Mom.

 - Frozen Colostrum bank – you can put colostrum in the freezer in quantities that you’ll use in Ziploc bags (date the package – it’s good for about a year).
 Do not microwave or overheat to reconstitute the colostrum (put in a warm water bath instead) or you’ll destroy the benefits.

 - Artificial Sources – goat colostrum replacer from sources like Jeffers, etc.

-- CDT Shot – if the mother doe was given a CDT shot 30 days in advance of kidding, some say that the CDT shot at 1 – 3 days is not necessary – that then the CDT shot is only necessary at 30 days.
-Administer the CDT shot subcutaneously at 2 cc’s per kid at 1 to 3 days and then again at 30 days (they need to have the one at 30 days as a minimum)*.
+- CDT Shot – If the mother doe was given a CDT shot 30 days in advance of kidding, then a CDT shot is only necessary at 30 days.
+If the dam was not given a CDT shot 30 days in advance, administer the CDT shot subcutaneously at 2 cc’s per kid at 1 to 3 days and then again at 30 days (they need to have the one at 30 days as a minimum)*.